matwilso/boxLCD/README.md

 boxLCD is in active development.
 Right now, we are focused on developing environments and training models solely to predict accuracte physics, given past observations and actions.

+One thing I believe is that pushing on accuracy purely is highely correlated with useful models.
+If you learned how to solve this task very well, that would help you a lot in solving specific tasks.

 ### Future Features
 - goal-based tasks and leverage our models to quickly learn to solve them.